hibazahibaza/PrivatePolicy/README.md

     </ul>

     <h2>Log Data</h2>
-    <p>We want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third-party products) on your phone called Log Data.
+    <p>We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third-party products) on your phone called Log Data.
 This may include information such as your device Internet Protocol (IP) address, device name, operating system version, app configuration, time and date of usage, and other statistics.</p>

     <h2>Cookies</h2>
     <p>This Service does not use these “cookies” explicitly.
 However, the app may use third-party code and libraries that use “cookies” to collect information and improve their services.
 You have the option to either accept or refuse these cookies.
 If you choose to refuse, you may not be able to use some portions of this Service.</p>